-9. Check out our menus!
-At Eataly we think and cook seasonally!
-Our chefs at our New York, Chicago, and soon-to-be Boston locations are always excited to combine the best ingredients offered by nature each season of the year.
+At Eataly, we think and cook seasonally!
+Our chefs are always excited to combine the best ingredients offered by nature each season of the year.
 Check our daily specials, and you just might find chestnuts.
 (Peep the below fall dream: roasted honeynut squash filled with chestnuts paired with kale, pumpkin seeds, and cranberries - all topped with a creamy goat cheese sauce.)